semainda/fast-food-api/README.md

 Method | Endpoint | Functionality
 ----| ---- | ---
 POST | users/orders | Place and order for food
-GET  | users/orders | Get the order history for a perticular user GET  | /orders/ | Get all orders
+GET  | users/orders | Get the order history for a particular user GET  | /orders/ | Get all orders
 GET  | /orders/order_id | Add a specific order
 PUT  | /orders/order_id | Updated the status of an order